dalbyryan3/cs-6350-machine-learning/Ensemble Learning/README.md

 ## homework2_ensemble.py
 Uses `AdaBoost`, `BaggedDecisionTree`, and `RandomForest` ensemble methods to complete the tasks outlined in homework 2 part 2 questions 2 the bank dataset.
-This file is meant to be run interactively running cells sequentially and can even be converted to a Jupyter notebook if desired (cells are denotes by # %%).
+This file is meant to be run interactively running cells sequentially and can even be converted to a Jupyter notebook if desired (cells are denoted by # %%).
 Cells with long run times are indicated in all-caps.
 The results from these cells were saved as a pickle object and can be loaded using specified cells (meaning can run rest of code).
 The file can be run as a .py file as well but take very long due to cells with long run times.